eth-educators/eth-docker-docs/website/docs/Usage/ImportKeys.md

 ---
 id: ImportKeys
-title:  Import Validator Keys
+title: "Step 4: Import validator keys to the client."
 sidebar_label: Import Validator Keys
 ---

-# Step4: Import validator keys to the client

 **Warning** Import your validator key(s) to only *one* client.